-- Level the instrument by loosening a tripod leg clamp and adjusting the leg length until the air bubble is in the center of the circular level.
+- 3. Level the total station by loosening a tripod leg clamp and adjusting the leg length until the air bubble is in the center of the circular level, (bull's-eye level).
 Lengthening a leg moves the bubble towards that leg. - 4.
-The instrument can be leveled further by using the procedure described in the Leveling section below (see p.
-5-44). - 5.
-Turn on Total Station.
-The start-up screen will appear showing the current temperature, pressure, date, and time. - 6.
-Tilt the telescope to initialize the vertical angle. - Check level compensators (appear automatically after the telescope is tilted or when the 0 - key is pressed).
-The level compensators electronically adjust the measurements for outof-plumb instruments, up to 3 minutes vertical.
-This error is only approx. 1/32-inch for a 3 minute vertical error. - Focus telescope cross hairs by adjusting small knurled ring on eyepiece to allow consistent sighting of targets (also see Sighting section below, p.
-5- 45).
+The total station can be leveled further by using the procedure described in the Leveling section below (see page 5-45). - Turn on the total station by pressing the PWR key.
+The Tilt Telescope screen will appear showing the current date and time, and the last values set for temperature and pressure. - 6.
+Tilt the telescope to initialize the vertical angle. - 7.
+Check the level compensators screen by pressing the 0 key (the screen will appear automatically whenever the instrument is out of level by 3 minutes or more).
+The level compensators electronically adjust the measurements made by the total station if it is out of level by less than 3 minutes.
+Return to the BMS by pressing the ESC key - 8.
+Focus the telescope cross hairs by adjusting the smaller knurled ring of the eyepiece.
+This provides consistent sighting of targets (also see Sighting section below, page 5-46).